Sickle Cell Disease | Symptoms & Causes

 Sickle Cell Disease | Diagnosis & Treatments

-How is sickle cell disease diagnosed in children?
+How is sickle cell disease diagnosed in children and young adults?

 The first step in treating your child is providing an accurate and complete diagnosis.
 Early diagnosis of sickle cell disease is essential in providing proper preventative treatment for some of the devastating potential complications.
 Sickle cell disease can be identified by the following tests: